Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 Haworthia is a small pot plant from the succulents family.
 They are flowering plants with fleshy and spiky leaves.

 The leaf’s shapes and texture can vary from plant to plant.
-These plants grow in warm climates and thrive in sunlight, but they also require shaded spaces.
+These plants grow in warm climates and thrive in sunlight but also require shaded spaces.

 They can survive temperatures as extreme as 100 degrees Fahrenheit.
 However, they cannot withstand low temperatures.